-In anticipation of the implementation of VAT, the Ministry of the Finance issued the Federal Law No. 8 of 2017 ("Value Added Tax Law") and the Cabinet Decision No. 46 of 2017 ("VAT Executive Regulations") on 23 August 2017 and 26 November 2017, respectively.
+VAT was one of the first taxes introduced in the UAE.
+For implementation of VAT, the Ministry of Finance issued Federal Law No. 8 of 2017 ("Value Added Tax Law") on 23 August 2017 and Cabinet Decision No. 46 of 2017 ("VAT Executive Regulations") on 26 November 2017.
 These two documents together form the VAT legislation enacted in the UAE.
-Since its first issuance, the Value Added Tax Law underwent a single amendment on 26 September 2022 (effective from 1 January 2023) while the VAT Executive Regulations underwent multiple amendments on 4 June 2020, 11 March 2021 and 28 September 2021.
+Since its first issuance, the Value Added Tax Law underwent a single amendment on 26 September 2022 (effective from 1 January 2023) while the VAT Executive Regulations underwent multiple amendments.